jadijadi/lpic1book/content/1092_basic_network_configuration.md

 GATEWAY=192.168.1.1
 ```

 On Debian based systems \(including Ubuntu\) the main configuration file for network interfaces is `/etc/network/interfaces`.
-This one file has the configuration for all of the interfaces.
+This one file has the configuration for all the interfaces.
 Have a look:

 ```text
 auto lo